pvinis/doing/index.md

 Only use `sudo` if your environment requires it.
 If you're using the system Ruby on a Mac, for example, it will likely be necessary.
 If `gem install doing` fails, then run `sudo gem install doing` and provide your administrator password.

-Run `doing config` to open your `~/.doingrc` file in the editor defined in the $EDITOR environment variable.
+Run `doing config` to open your `~/.doingrc` file in the editor defined in the `$EDITOR` environment variable.
 Set up your `doing_file` right away (where you want entries to be stored), and cover the rest after you've read the docs.

 See the [support](#support) section below for troubleshooting details.

 ## The "doing" file

-The file that stores all of your entries is generated the first time you add an entry with `doing now` (or `doing later`).
-By default the file is created in "~/what_was_i_doing.md", but this can be modified in the config file.
+The file that stores all of your entries is generated the first time you add an entry (with `doing now` or `doing later`).
+By default, the file is created in `~/what_was_i_doing.md`, but you can modify this in the config file.

 The format of the "doing" file is TaskPaper-compatible.
 You can edit it by hand at any time (in TaskPaper or any text editor), but it uses a specific format for parsing, so be sure to maintain the dates and pipe characters.

 Notes are anything in the list without a leading hyphen and date.
 They belong to the entry directly before them, and they should be indented one level beyond the parent item.

 When using the `now` and `later` commands on the command line, you can start the entry with a quote and hit return, then type the note and close the quote.
 Anything after the first line will be turned into a TaskPaper-compatible note for the task and can be displayed in templates using `%note`.

 Notes can be prevented from ever appearing in output with the global option `--no-notes`: `doing --no-notes show all`.